 You have been through so much and my guess is you’ve hardly stopped to process it.

-I found myself unusually tired a few weeks ago.
+I recently found myself unusually tired.
 There was nothing ‘wrong’ with my schedule.
 I’d taken a full weekend off, and my day wasn’t jammed full with meetings.

-I actually had writing time scheduled in my calendar, which is something I love, and it was designed to help me finish writing a new course on leading a better team we’re launching in a few months.
+I actually had writing time scheduled in my calendar, which is something I love, and it was designed to help me finish writing a new course.

 But I was struggling to get motivated.
 I was far more tired than I should be.